cis3296s26/01-CoffeeMap/README.md

 ```
 npm run dev
 ```
-To open the webpage in an external browser, press: o + ENTER
+To open the webpage in an external browser, press: o + We recommend creating a .gitignore file for the installations.

 ## How to contribute
 Follow this project board to know the latest status of the project: https://github.com/orgs/cis3296s26/projects/34/views/1